lessismoreiammore/fuzzy_memory/README.md

 #What is a hipster, man?#

-My project's main purpose was to create a simple memory game in pure HTML, CSS, JS.
+My project's main purpose was to create a simple memory game in pure HTML, CSS, JS and place it in a nice UI.
+I prefer to make a kind of eLearning project about hipsters.

 ##1.
 Example##